openjdk/jfx/CONTRIBUTING.md

     [submit a pull request](https://help.github.com/articles/using-pull-requests).
     The title of the pull request must start with the 7-digit JBS bug id (without the `JDK-` prefix), followed by a colon (`:`), then a space, and finally the bug title as taken from JBS.
+This title should _exactly_ match the JBS bug, else the Skara bot will warn about the mismatch.
-You should include additional details about your change in the Description of the pull request.
+    You should include
+    additional details about your change in the Description of the pull request.
 For example, the following is a valid pull request title: